ktagilbert/katalog/about.md

 title: About
 permalink: /about/
 alias: https://ktagilbert.github.io/katalog/about/
 excerpt: Hi, my name is Katie Gilbert.
-I am a passionate writer and content marketer here in Beaverton, OR.
+I am a passionate writer and content marketer here in Portland, OR.
 Read on to learn more about me and my work.
 ---

 <div class="about-box">